Skip to content

 3. On the verification page, enter the code, and click Log in.

-If you're asked to confirm your login often, consider enabling two-factor authentication.
-With 2FA enabled, you can verify your login with your mobile device instead of email.
-You'll then have the option to prevent login confirmations for 30 days by selecting Don't ask me again on this computer when logging in.
+If you're asked to confirm your login often, consider turning on two-factor authentication.
+With 2FA turned on, you can verify your login with your mobile device instead of email.
+You'll then have the option to prevent login confirmations for 30 days by selecting Don't ask me again on this computer or Remember me when logging in.

 If you don't receive a login confirmation code in your inbox, try the following troubleshooting steps: